Nimo

 Chromosome condensation prevents tangling and aids movement during mitosis.

-Surface area-to-volume ratio constrains how large a single cell can grow before division becomes necessary.
+Surface area-to-volume ratio constrains how large a single cell can grow before division is necessary.

-Errors in mitosis or cytokinesis can produce abnormal cells that affect tissue health.
+Errors in mitosis or cytokinesis can produce abnormal cells affecting tissue health.

 Built with v0